danielpatrickhug/GitModel/README.md

   embedding, vectorizers, bag of words and dimensionality reduction techniques.
 - Change optics by swapping categorical objects in the pipeline swap umap_hdbscan with svd_kmeans or transform adj_matrix to graph laplacian
-- GNN and Topic modeling pipeline as an inductive bias
+- GNN and Topic modeling pipeline as an inductive bias (GRNN)

 "Memory" Tree representations can be dynamically selected and added to the system prompt augmenting text generation.